hashicorp/vault/website/source/guides/identity/policies.html.md

 Restrict the use of root policy, and write fine-grained policies to practice **least privileged**.
-For example, if an app gets AWS credentials from Vault, write policy grants to `read` from AWS secret backend but not to `delete`, etc.
+For example, if an app gets AWS credentials from Vault, write policy grants to `read` from AWS secret engine but not to `delete`, etc.

 Policies are attached to tokens and roles to enforce client permissions on Vault.